A to Z Video Editing

 Trim = The process of adjusting the duration of a video clip by removing portions from either the beginning or the end.

-- The difference between cutting, cropping and trimming video files
+- The difference between cutting, cropping, and trimming video files

 - Trim YouTube videos